openstack-infra/zuul/doc/source/admin/components.rst

       Base URL on which the websocket service is exposed, if different than the base URL of the web app.

+   .. attr:: stats_url

+      Base URL from which statistics emitted via statsd can be queried.

+   .. attr:: stats_type
+      :default: graphite

+      Type of server hosting the statistics information.
+Currently only 'graphite' is supported by the dashboard.

    .. attr:: static_cache_expiry
       :default: 3600